Zhang Heng: Odometer and south-pointing chariot

-Zhang Heng is often credited with inventing the first odometer, an achievement also attributed to Archimedes (c.
-287–212 BC) and Heron of Alexandria (fl.
-AD 10–70).
+Zhang Heng is often credited to be one of the first inventors of the odometer in the East, an achievement also attributed to Vitruvius (c.
+80–15 BC) and Heron of Alexandria (fl.
+AD 10–70) in the West.
 Similar devices were used by the Roman and Han-Chinese empires at about the same period.
-By the 3rd century, the Chinese had termed the device the jili guche (記里鼓車, "li-recording drum carriage" (the modern measurement of li = 500 m/1640 ft).
+By the 3rd century, the Chinese had termed the device the jili guche (記里鼓車, "li-recording drum carriage".
+(In modern times, 1 li is 500m/1640 ft, but in the Han period, it was closer to 400m.)

 Ancient Chinese texts describe the mechanical carriage's functions; after one li was traversed, a mechanically driven wooden figure struck a drum, and after ten li had been covered, another wooden figure struck a gong or a bell with its mechanically operated arm.
 However, there is evidence to suggest that the invention of the odometer was a gradual process in Han dynasty China that centered on the "huang men"—court people (i.e. eunuchs, palace officials, attendants and familiars, actors, acrobats, etc.) who followed the musical procession of the royal "drum-chariot".
 There is speculation that at some time during the 1st century BC the beating of drums and gongs was mechanically driven by the rotation of the road wheels.
 This might have actually been the design of Luoxia Hong (c.
 110 BC), yet by at least 125 the mechanical odometer carriage was already known, as it was depicted in a mural of the Xiao Tang Shan Tomb.